ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms likely before 7pm, then showers and thunderstorms.
+         <h3>Tonight</h3>Showers and thunderstorms.
+Some of the storms could be severe and produce heavy rain.
 Mostly cloudy, with a low around 71.
-South wind
-         6 to 9 mph.
+         South wind around 7 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">